 Buck Alamo had its North American premiere at Calgary International Film Festival and recently won the coveted Audience Award at the 2021 Austin Film Festival.

 We are so busy adding new logs to the fire that we pay little attention to these memory sparks as they float and burn throughout our childhood, youth and early adulthood.
 But, the older we get, the fewer logs we have left, and the sparks become our warmth, even the small delicate ones.
-Some of these memory sparks are bright, bold and entertaining as they dance in the sky, but some are unwieldy, hot and scary.
+Some memory sparks are bright, bold and entertaining as they dance in the sky, but some are unwieldy, hot and scary.
 The bright dancing sparks remind us of the good times, while the volatile sparks hold much darker recollections as we shield ourselves from their heat.
-It is said that all these sparks surround you before you die.
-The good, bad, regret-filled and scary embers of life, filling the air before you take your final breath.
+All these sparks surround you before you die, the good, bad, regret-filled and scary embers of life filling the air before you take your final breath.

 By focusing solely on Eli, Epstein ultimately reflects a stark reality of life; we leave its comfort alone, and it’s alone that we have to accept the choices and decisions made along the way.
-Here, there are no simple answers and no spiritual saviours, just internal reconciliation and a need for one last song.
+There are no simple answers and spiritual saviours here, just internal reconciliation and a need for one last song.
 But, for Buck, his final song is stifled by hands that no longer play his guitar and a voice that quickly fades.
 It is here where Epstein’s film finds its emotional centre, as Eli’s body crumbles before his mind is ready to let go.

 Buck Alamo shines with a rare beauty.
-Here Sonny Carl Davis offers a stunning and intimate central performance.
-While the films cinematography couples black and white scenes with moments of vibrant colour as past memories collide with the present.
+Here Sonny Carl Davis offers a stunning and intimate central performance alongside cinematography that couples black and white with moments of vibrant colour as memories collide.
 However, it is within its lyrical narrative that Epstein’s film becomes dreamlike in its vision.
-Here, Buck Alamo reflects the journey we must all eventually take as we look back, forgive, and accept the outcome of the life we were gifted.
-Epstein never asks you to like Eli or the choices he made; he simply asks you to join him as he kicks through the dying embers of the once-mighty fire that was his life.
+Here, Buck Alamo reflects on the journey we must all eventually take as we look back, forgive, and accept the outcome of the life we were gifted.
+Epstein never asks you to like Eli or his choices; he asks you to join him as he kicks through the dying embers of the once-mighty fire that was his life.